ycpcs/cs420-fall2017/labs/lab01.md

  - You MUST use C system calls to read/write to the terminal and disk

+ - When copying the source file to the destination file, use the buffer provided.
+You should attempt to read BUFFER_SIZE bytes at a time when copying (not a single byte).

  - Use the sources provided above to read about the various systems calls that you'll need before getting started.
 A **_BIG_** **_BIG_** **_BIG_** part of this lab is learning how to read documentation.  **If you do not read the documentation carefully, you will not be able to complete this lab.**

  - You **CANNOT** use **```fopen```**, **```fclose```**, **```printf```**, **```fprintf```**, **```scanf```**, etc.